 Which brings us to the second question…

-How Do You Find The Time To Create These Activities?
+How Do You Find The Time To Create Hands-On Homeschool Activities?

-This is what makes sense for my kiddo and my heart.
+This is what makes sense for my kiddo and, if I’m honest, my heart.

-It’s becoming less of a requirement, and more and more, something I look forward to each week.
+I am working on hands-on learning activities as less of a requirement, and instead, something I look forward to each week.

 Thank you so much for this opportunity.
-I love learning right alongside you.
+I am grateful to learn right alongside you.